cristianCeamatu/microverse-ruby-telegram-bot/README.md

 # The Master Seach Telegram Bot

 > In this project, I built a Telegram Bot that can search on Wikipedia or get you 3 random Wikipedia articles.
-It also send you random funny Gifs every time you write something else in the chat or you use the /start and /stop commands.
-The main goal is to make a massive use of external API`s by put into practice the main concepts of Object Oriented Programming, classes, modules, objects and access their attributes.
+It also sends you random funny Gifs every time you write something else in the chat or you use the /start and /stop commands.
+The main goal is to make a massive use of external API`s by putting into practice the main concepts of Object Oriented Programming, classes, modules, objects and accessing their attributes.<br>
+> The project is built using the TDD technique.

-## You can see a short demo of the game in the GIF below.
+## You can see a short demo of the Bot in the GIF below.
 ![image](.github/captured.gif)

 ## The files structure of the project